 First let me tell you that we both have very time-consuming day jobs.
 I, Julie, teach 1st grade, and the students love alpacas by the way.
 And David is a construction General Superintendent.

 Several years ago we started thinking about retirement.
 Not so much the financial end as that came much earlier, but the fun part.
 What did we want to do with the new found time?
 We are both looking forward to working and being together.
-We both had childhood experiences on a farm (neither of us actually lived on a farm) that never left us.
-We came to the place where we both wanted to live in the country on acres of land.
+We both had childhood experiences on a farm, neither of us actually lived on a farm.
+We both wanted to live in the country on acres of land.
 But what to do with the land?

-While strolling the Wool and Sheep Festival in Howard County, Maryland, we saw our first real alpaca.
+While strolling through the Festival known as; The Wool and Sheep Festival in Howard County, Maryland, we saw our first real alpaca.
 I was prepared emotionally to take it home with me right then and there.
 However, my husband, David, being the more down to earth fellow that he is, suggested that we do some research into these animals before just bringing it home.
-Of course he was right.
-So was I. The more I read about these wonderfully cute animals the more I fell in love with them.
+Of course he was right, but it turns out so was I. The more I read about these wonderfully cute animals the more I fell in love with them.
 The more we researched, the more we decided that this was going to be a way for us to get some time together, a way that we could even make some income during retirement.
 The opportunities seemed endless.
-So after three years of thinking, researching and visiting alpaca farms, we finally made our purchase of four bred females and two crias, one herdsire, and two geldings.
+So after three years of thinking, researching and visiting alpaca farms, and working our day jobs, we finally made our purchase of four bred females and two crias, one herdsire, and two geldings.

 We didn't have our house or land ready so the alpaca breeder agisted the animals for us.
-When we returned in May to witness the shearing process for the first time we purchased more alpacas.
+We returned, to the breeders farm, in May to witness the shearing process for the first time.
+Still so excited about our retirement plan, we purchased more alpacas.
 This time we purchased three bred females, a cria and a very promising junior herdsire.

-That's only 14 alpacas you say, well as time goes on the bred females gave us offspring and those offspring bring the numbers to nearly 30.
-Those numbers also make us alpaca breeders and so the beginning of our adventure called Quarry Critters Alpaca Ranch.
+That's 14 alpacas you say, well as time goes on the bred females gave us offspring and those offspring bring the numbers to nearly 30.
+With numbers like those that makes us alpaca breeders and so begins our adventure called Quarry Critters Alpaca Ranch.

 It's been about 9 years now, David still has his day job and Julie has retired.
-We are still planing and making our dreams come true and still see more opportunities.
+We are still planning and making our dreams come true and still see more opportunities.
 You see, you don't need to know everything about raising alpacas all at once.
-These animals are patient, alpaca people will help you.
-Then there are so many directions you can take your alpaca business.
+These animals are patient, alpaca people are a special breed all their own and will help you.
+Then there are so many different directions you can take your alpaca business.